List-coloring apex-minor-free graphs: Algorithm

 \subsection{Structure theorem}

 A \emph{clique-sum} of two graphs $G_1$ and $G_2$ is a graph obtained from them by choosing cliques of the same size in $G_1$ and $G_2$, identifying the two cliques, and possibly removing some edges of the resulting clique.
 The usual form of the structure theorem for graphs avoiding a fixed minor is as follows~\cite{robertson2003graph}. \begin{theorem} For any graph $H$, there exist integers $m, d, a\ge 0$ with the following property.
-If $G$ is $H$-minor-free, then $G$ is a clique-sum of graphs $G_1$, \ldots, $G_s$ such that for each $1\le i\le s$, there exists a surface $\Sigma_i$ and a set $A_i\subseteq V(G_i)$ satisfying the following: \begin{itemize} \item $|A_i|\le a$, \item $H$ cannot be drawn in $\Sigma_i$, and \item $G_i-A_i$ can be almost embedded in $\Sigma_i$ with at most $m$ vortices of depth at most $d$. \end{itemize} \end{theorem}
+If $G$ is $H$-minor-free, then $G$ is a clique-sum of graphs $G_1$, \ldots, $G_s$ such that for $i=1,\ldots,s$, there exists a surface $\Sigma_i$ and a set $A_i\subseteq V(G_i)$ satisfying the following: \begin{itemize} \item[\textrm{(a)}] $H$ cannot be drawn in $\Sigma_i$, \item[\textrm{(b)}] $|A_i|\le a$, and \item[\textrm{(c)}] $G_i-A_i$ can be almost embedded in $\Sigma_i$ with at most $m$ vortices of depth at most $d$. \end{itemize} \end{theorem}

-The graphs $G_1$, \ldots, $G_s$ are called the \emph{pieces} of the decomposition.
-Let us remark that it is possible that $\Sigma_i$ is null for some $i\in\{1,\ldots, s\}$, and thus $A_i=V(G_i)$.
-We need a strengthening of this characterization that restricts the apex vertices, as well as the properties of the embedding.
+The graphs $G_1$, \ldots, $G_s$ are called the \emph{pieces} of the decomposition, and for each piece $G_i$, we say that the vertices of $A_i$ are its \emph{apices}.
+If the embedded part of $G_i-A_i$ has at most four vertices, then we say that the piece $G_i$ is \emph{degenerate}.
+Let us remark that it is possible that $\Sigma_i$ is null for some $i\in\{1,\ldots, s\}$, and thus $A_i=V(G_i)$, and in particular if $H$ is planar then Theorem~\ref{thm-strbasic} claims that every $H$-minor-free graph $G$ is a clique-sum of graphs of bounded size.

+We need a strengthening of Theorem~\ref{thm-strbasic} that restricts the apex vertices as well as the properties of the embedding.
+Given a graph $G$ and a subset $A$ of its vertices such that $G-A$ is almost embedded in some surface with vortices $G_1$, \ldots, $G_m$, we say that a vertex $v\in A$ is a \emph{major apex vertex} if $v$ has some neighbor in $G$ not belonging to $A\cup V(G_1\cup \ldots G_m)$, i.e., if $v$ has a neighbor in the surface part of the almost-embedding.
 For a graph $H$ and a surface $\Sigma$, let $a(H,\Sigma)$ denote the smallest size of a subset $B$ of vertices of $H$ such that $H-B$ can be embedded in $\Sigma$.
+A face is \emph{2-cell} if it is homeomorphic to an open disk.